Topic-Based vs Text-Based vs Timeline Editing: Which is Right for Long-Form Video?

 No. Text-based editing is a method of cutting video by editing text (the transcript).
 Topic-Based Editing is a method of selecting what content matters based on semantic topic analysis.
 They operate at different levels and solve different problems.

 Yes, and you should.
-Use Topic-Based Editing first to extract the right segments, then use text-based editing to fine-tune at the word level.
+Use Topic-Based Editing first to extract the right segments from long-form footage, then use text-based editing to fine-tune dialogue at the word level, and finish in a timeline editor (Premiere Pro, Final Cut Pro, DaVinci Resolve) for color, graphics, and audio polish.
 NexClip AI exports to FCPXML and DaVinci Resolve formats for exactly this workflow.

 Is NexClip AI a Descript alternative?

-No. Descript edits your video.
-NexClip AI picks what to edit.
+No. Descript edits your video at the word level.
+NexClip AI picks which topics to edit in the first place.
 They work at different stages of the workflow and complement each other.

 Ready to try Topic-Based Editing?